|

 This charming little neighborhood consists of many narrow pedestrian-only streets packed with countless market stalls, delis, shops, cafes, and restaurants.

 Not only are there plenty of great places to grab a tasty lunch, but you can also browse for edible souvenirs to take home with you.
-We find that food-related gifts are always the biggest hit among friends and family, and this is a good place to find them.

 You can’t go too wrong no matter where you choose to eat in Quadrilatero, but here are a few of our favorites for some guidance: